brennancheung/forgepad/docs/planning/sources.md

 - Sources become inputs to LLM operations
 - Transform operations can create new sources
 - Sources can be pushed directly to stack
+- Stack-level sources for operation-specific data

 ### With Prompts
-- Prompt templates can reference sources
+- Prompt templates can reference sources at any scope
 - Dynamic prompt generation from source arrays
 - Context aggregation from multiple sources
+- Scope-aware interpolation

 ### With Keyboard System
 - Quick source insertion commands
-- Source navigation shortcuts
+- Source navigation shortcuts with scope indicators
 - Inline source preview on hover
+- Scope-specific creation shortcuts

 ## Open Questions